kshankar/academic-shankar/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2012-10-01"
   date_end = "2016-05-31"
-  description = "A full scholarship to pursue Ph.D. and thereafter join USM as a faculty member"
+  description = "A full scholarship offer to pursue Ph.D. and thereafter join USM as a faculty member"

 [[item]]
   organization = "Malaysian Ministry of Higher Education"